-Stage 1 is also referred to as the defect paradigm stage19.
+Phase 1 is also referred to as the defect paradigm stage20.
 The defect paradigm is based on the individual human being with his limitations.
-The disabled person is first and foremost a patient in need of care.
+The person with a disability is first and foremost a patient in need of care.
 Man is seen as a biological object: an organism that may or may not have defects that can be remedied.
 If such a limitation means that someone can no longer comply with the accepted norms and values of society, it is considered a disability.
-Disabled people were admitted to institutions that were remote from civilization.
-Seclusion from society was considered necessary not only to provide proper care for the disabled, but also to protect society from disabled people.
+People with disabilities were admitted to institutions that were remote from civilization.
+Exclusion from society was considered necessary not only to provide proper care for the people with disabilities, but also to protect society from them.

 Phase 2 is also referred to as the development paradigm.
-According to this paradigm, disabled people should be able to lead an existence as close to normal as possible.
-They are no longer sees as patients, but as ordinary people with special needs and development potential.
+According to this paradigm, people with disabilities should be able to lead an existence as close to normal as possible.
+They are no longer seen as patients, but as ordinary people with special needs and development potential.
 This development has led to de-institutionalization.

 However, little consideration was given to the wishes of people with disabilities.
 The basis of this thinking lay in the division into categories: people who need care and "normal" people.
 Also referred to as "normalization".
-Normalization then comes down to: allowing the disabled to live in an environment following the norms of the "standard person".
+Normalization then comes down to: allowing the people with disabilities to live in an environment following the norms of the "standard person".
 Particularly during this period, the number of so-called specialized facilities in e.g. the Netherlands has grown strongly (within healthcare, within education).